popcron-games/unity-library/README.md

 # Lib
-Encourages a more functional approach to Unity development.
-My personal favourite approach if not ECS.
+Encourages a more functional approach to Unity development

 ### Installation
 1. Use `https://github.com/popcron-games/com.popcron-games.lib.git` when adding as a package